Speedloader: Cylindrical reloaders

 Prior to the introduction of speedloaders for revolvers, reloading of revolvers was always accomplished by manually loading each cartridge into each chamber from cartridge loops on a belt or bandolier, a cartridge pouch, or other cartridge holder, such as a pocket.
-In fact, hand-loading is still the most common way of loading a revolver, speedloaders being mostly restricted to competition shooters and those who feel that they need more firepower for their personal defense revolver, since although speedloaders are useful for carrying one or several reloads at ready, one must load the speedloaders themselves prior to using.
+In fact, handloading is still the most common way of loading a revolver, speedloaders being mostly restricted to competition shooters and those who feel that they need more firepower for their personal defense revolver, since although speedloaders are useful for carrying one or several reloads at ready, one must load the speedloaders themselves prior to using.

 Prior to the introduction of modern metallic cartridges (i.e. 1860–1879), certain models of older black powder cap and ball revolvers could be used with multiple replaceable cylinders functioning as "speedloaders".
-It was however generally easier to simply buy a second revolver than to locate a cylinder alone, not to mention faster than swapping cylinders.
-As the reloading process for a cap and ball revolver was lengthy and time-consuming, carrying already-loaded cylinders with percussion caps placed on cylinder nipples was a considerable improvement in reloading time, although this is primarily a "trick" used by modern shooters who are used to having numerous shots available in short time with little work.
-When "spare cylinders" were carried, this practice was primarily done on Remington revolvers, as their cylinders were easily removable and were held by a cylinder pin, unlike the early Colt revolvers, which were held together by a wedge that went through the cylinder pin.
+It was, however, generally easier to simply buy and carry a second revolver than to find a cylinder separately, and switching to another weapon is faster than swapping cylinders.
+As the reloading process for a cap and ball revolver was lengthy and time-consuming, carrying already-loaded cylinders with percussion caps placed on cylinder nipples could offer a considerable improvement in reloading time, although historically, this was not typically done, and is more common among modern-day enthusiasts and exhibition shooters.
+When "spare cylinders" were carried, the weapons were usually Remington revolvers, as their cylinders are easily removable and are held by a cylinder pin, unlike the early Colt revolvers, which are held together by a wedge that goes through the cylinder pin.

 The first revolver speedloader patented was that of William H. Bell in 1879.